-The American Academy of Art provides a range of student services to support students in meeting their academic, personal and professional goals.
-The Academy’s student services are coordinated by the Dean’s office in conjunction with the Registrar’s office and includes student advising, career services, co-curricular activities, housing and the library learning resource center.
+The American Academy of Art College provides a range of student services to support students in meeting their academic, personal and professional goals.
+The Academy’s student services are coordinated by the Dean’s office in conjunction with the Registrar’s office and include student advising, career services, co-curricular activities, housing, and the library learning resource center.
 The Academy is committed to providing the support and resources for student success beginning with orientation through career services and beyond.

-All new students are required to attend an orientation program prior to their start date.
-Information is provided by the Academic Dean, the Registrar, Financial Services, Career and Housing Coordinator and the Faculty.
+All new students are required to attend an orientation program before their start date.
+Information is provided by the Academic Dean, the Registrar, Financial Services, Career and Housing Coordinator, and the Faculty.

 The Student Advising staff also monitors academic progress in conjunction with the Registrar’s Office.
 At midterm, all student grades are reviewed and the student advisors will meet with each student who has received a grade lower than a ‘C’ to discuss strategies to improve the final grade.
-Also, the student advising staff meet on a regular basis with students who are on probation.
+Also, the student advising staff meets regularly with students who are on probation.
 For more information regarding satisfactory academic progress please see the catalog and student handbook.

 College Success Seminar

 All students entering college for the first time are required to take the College Success Seminar in their first semester.
 This 16-week, one-semester credit hour course provides general development strategies appropriate to higher education students in the following areas: Life development, career development, personal financial planning skills, time management, health and wellness, study skills and strategies, effective note-taking, and developing a professional network.
 This course also familiarized students with some of the key policies, people, and resources available to students at the Academy.